evildmp/Arkestra/docs/getting_started.rst

 Start with the Python runserver, and get that going.

-In order to make anything work, you'll need to do log in to Admin and do three things.
+In order to make anything work, you'll need to do log in to Admin (username and password are both `arkestra`) and do three things.

 * create a Page
 * create an Entity